Updated: Apr 17, 2022

 I was really impressed with the beautiful architecture, rolling hills, and beautiful sunsets in Panama City.
 A rooftop pool is the best place to enjoy one of these sunsets.

 We spent three nights at the Best Western Zen in Panama City and could not recommend this amazing rooftop more.
 You can stay here for as low as $70 a night, but also you are able to purchase a day pass for the hotel pool as well.
 The full bar offers a bunch of specialty cocktails for a reasonable price ($7 or less) and you’ll get awesome views.

 Book a stay or call +507 301-3333 for information about day passes!

 5. Eat Panamanian Food and more

-There is a lot of good food in Panama City that is not traditional Panmanian food and we were honestly more impressed with other places like Tantalo or El Caribe which serve up delicious food that isn’t necessarily Panamanian cuisine, but is definitely has a different style food.
+There is a lot of good food in Panama City that is not traditional Panamanian food and we were honestly more impressed with other places like Tantalo or El Caribe which serve up delicious food that isn’t necessarily Panamanian cuisine, but it definitely has a different style food.

 6. Metropolitan Park